 Build study notes early and clarify your ideas as you go.
 Discuss your text with others and review your notes and re-read your text in order to feel confident.
 Your ideas about the text can only be generated by reading the text yourself.
 If you want a guide to this process, read our Beginner’s Guide to Acing HSC English!

-Now you’ve an understanding of the Module, you should expand your knowledge further.
+Now you have got an understanding of the Module, you should expand your knowledge further.